How to Optimize Your Devices for Maximum Speed and Efficiency

 - High Performance mode

-This allows your system to use its full power.
+This allows your system to use its full power, resulting in faster processing, improved responsiveness, and better overall performance.

 ✔ 10.
 Restart Your Device Regularly